-The CBC Report
+2016 - CBC News Report

 This text is not about the addict and their condition.
-This is about the social-economical-political problems surrounding the issue.
+It is about the social-economical-political problems surrounding the issue.
 In line with the report of September 11, 2016, written by Yvette Brend & Manjula Dufresne – CBC News* BC, on the existing problem families face when seeking help.
 I quote: “Wait times can be as long as six months for the places in high demand, but many rehabs won’t tell you that.
 They just say a bed is just coming up.
 The addict must call in every day and try to snag it.
 Mothers say that can translate into weeks, even months.
 A call and a failure every day.”

 Why is it this way?

 One can ask themselves, “why is it this way?”
 There is no simple, reasonable response.
 The problem is not just in BC; you can see this across the country.
 As a counsellor of a referral & consultations service, we hear this daily.
 After a while, one begins to question what is wrong with the system.
 I decided to investigate by contacting various doctors, physicians, social workers, including public addiction counsellors.
 I intended to come up with a common denominator to the issue of community addiction treatment bottlenecks.
 There is a need in society for fast, effective, and professional help with substance abuse.
 Although I wasn’t posing as a parent, my questions were similar to what the CBC reporters asked.
 The responses I got were identical.

 Is Addiction Treatment viewed as Important?